libriscv/rvscript/README.md

 Will assign the function to the string "lazy".
 To call this function from inside the VM simply create an object, like so:

 ```
-Call<void()> lazy("lazy");
+constexpr Call<void()> lazy("lazy");
 ```
 This will instantiate the object `lazy` which is a callable with the given signature from the template argument.
-This gives us static type checking.
+This gives us static type-checking.
 Calling the function is completely natural:

 ```
 lazy();